• Skip to primary navigation

 Cooking

-David Arora says they’re one of the best eating mushrooms in North America.
-While I had them in the restaurant I cooked them alongside a selection of summer mushrooms for a few fungi loving guests, the volemus as well as fragrant black trumpets (Craterellus foetidus and cinereus) beat all other mushrooms I served them with: boletes, chanterelles, lobster mushrooms, club fungus, chicken of the woods.
+David Arora says they're one of the best eating mushrooms in North America.
+While I had them in the restaurant I cooked them alongside a selection of summer mushrooms for a few fungi loving guests, the volemus as well as fragrant black trumpet mushrooms (Craterellus foetidus and cinereus) beat all other mushrooms I served them with: boletes, chanterelles, lobster mushrooms, club fungus, chicken of the woods.
 Like I mentioned their smell completely goes away cooking, it gets nutty, pleasant and mild.

 Recipes